oracle/graal/docs/tools/vscode/graalvm/README.md

 The installation starts immediately.
 If you are installing Oracle GraalVM, the installation wizard downloads a package from Oracle's storage point and displays progress.
 If you are installing GraalVM Community Edition, the wizard downloads the package from [Github](https://github.com/graalvm/graalvm-ce-builds/releases) and displays progress.

+> Note: This installation option offers the latest verion of GraalVM.
+If you would like to install an older version, follow [these steps](../../../getting-started/graalvm-community/get-started-graalvm-community.md#install-graalvm).

 Once the installation completes, the **Install Optional GraalVM Components** window pops up prompting you to install additional language runtimes and utilities (Java on Truffle, JavaScript, Node.js, LLVM toolchain, Python, etc.):